1999 Nepalese general election

 General elections were held in Nepal on 3 and 17 May 1999.
 The Nepali Congress emerged as the largest party, gaining 28 seats, while the Communist Party of Nepal (Unified Marxist-Leninist) (CPN–UML) lost 17.

 Background

-The previous elections o the Pratinidhi Sabha in 1994 had seen the CPN–UML emerge victorious and the first-ever popularly elected communist government formed.
+The previous elections to the Pratinidhi Sabha in 1994 had seen the CPN–UML emerge victorious and the first-ever popularly elected communist government formed.
 Yet by 1999, infighting, such as the departure of the Bam Dev Gautam and C.P.
 Mainali led splinter group, had got in the way of policy decisions and put certain people off voting for the party.